 exercise program may treat or even prevent insulin resistance and help you

 maintain your weight in check and prevent developing diabetes.
-Exercise is also beneficial for your heart health, and it may enhance the mood, keep a positive mindset, and help regulate sleep patterns.
+Exercise is also beneficial for your heart health, and it may enhance your mood, keep a positive mindset, and help regulate sleep patterns.
 Getting a good workout doesn’t imply working out at the gym.
-Engaging in some physical activity, game, or sport that is fun will encourage someone to participate in it consistently and receive the best benefits.
+Engaging in some fun physical activity, game, or sport will encourage someone to participate in it consistently and receive the best benefits.

-Some herbal supplements are also helpful with people with PCOS.
+Some herbal supplements are also helpful for women with PCOS.
 There is research that Cinnamomum cassia might be beneficial in treating metabolic complications of PCOS.
-Researchers have found that Vitex agnus-castus and Cimicifuga racemosa can be successful in handling irregular ovulation and resultant infertility.
-The FDA doesn’t regulate herbal products, and these can interact with drugs or health conditions.
+Researchers have found that Vitex agnus-castus and Cimicifuga racemosa can successfully handle irregular ovulation and resultant infertility.
+The FDA doesn’t regulate herbal products, which can interact with drugs or health conditions.

 When your body can not regulate insulin, it may Build up in your body and cause higher levels of male sex hormones known as androgens.
 Adaptogen herbs claim to assist your body in balancing these hormones.
 Some adaptogen herbs also claim to alleviate other symptoms of PCOS, like irregular intervals.
-Use caution and talk to your doctor before taking any herbal supplement, as their claims have not been evaluated by the FDA.
+Use caution and talk to your doctor before taking any herbal supplement, as the FDA has not evaluated their claims.

 – Ashwagandha: Ashwagandha is also known as “Indian ginseng.”
 It helps balance cortisol levels, which might improve the stress and symptoms of PCOS.

-– Maca root: The origin of the maca plant is A traditional herb used to boost libido and fertility.
+– Maca root: The origin of the maca plant is a traditional herb used to boost libido and fertility.
 Maca root might help balance hormones and lower cortisol levels.
-It might also help treat depression, which may be a sign of PCOS.
+It might also help treat depression, a sign of PCOS.

 – Holy basil: Holy basil, too known as tulsi, addresses chemical and metabolic stress.
-It’s known as “queen of herbs.”
-Holy basil can help decrease your blood sugar, prevent weight gain, and decrease your cortisol levels.
+It’s known as the “queen of herbs.”
+Holy basil can help decrease blood sugar, prevent weight gain, and decrease cortisol levels.

 – Licorice root: The root of the licorice plant comprises A chemical known as glycyrrhizin, which has several unique properties.
 Licorice root was suggested as an anti-inflammatory agent.
 It helps metabolize sugar and balance hormones.